Where to Stay in Austin, Texas First time: 9 Best Areas

 See Also:

-Overall, I recommend Downtown as the best area to stay in Austin for first-time tourists because it has a super central location and it has a wide range of accommodation for all budget travelers.
-If you stay here, you will be located in the heart of the city, within walking distance to the famous tourist attractions, as well as many shopping, dining, and nightlife venues in the city.
+Overall, Downtown Austin is the best area to stay in Austin for first-time tourists due to its super central location and wide range of accommodations for all budget travelers.
+If you stay here, you will be located within walking distance to major attractions, as well as restaurants, bars, and shop.

 Leave a Comment